kenresoft/bottom_nav/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Flutter BottomNavigation package with extra funtions and flexibility and ease of usage.
+A Flutter BottomNavigation package with extra functions and flexibility and ease of usage.

 ## Features